-This means you are legally responsible for:
+This means you are legally responsible to:

-- removing foxes from your property.
+- contact a pest controller to remove foxes from your property.

 Foxes on Council land

 There are limits to how foxes can be controlled in urban settings.